avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

        0.9988587   0.1244533   0.5723589   2.3182859   0.2285716   0.7099904
               V14
        314.9074743

+.. sidebar:: sapply

+   The "sapply()" function can be used to apply some other function to each column in a data frame, eg. sapply(mydataframe,sd) will calculate the standard deviation of each column in a dataframe "mydataframe".

 We can see here that it would make sense to standardise in order to compare the variables because the variables have very different standard deviations - the standard deviation of V14 is 314.9074743, while the standard deviation